pallets-eco/flask-security/docs/api.rst

     (which is the sender), it is passed `user` and `method` arguments.

     .. versionadded:: 3.4.0

+.. data:: wan_registered

+    Sent when a WebAuthn credential was successfully created.
+In addition to the app (which is the sender), it is passed `user` and `name` arguments.

+    .. versionadded:: 4.2.0

+.. data:: wan_deleted

+    Sent when a WebAuthn credential was deleted.
+In addition to the app (which is the sender), it is passed `user` and `name` arguments.

+    .. versionadded:: 4.2.0

 .. _Flask documentation on signals: https://flask.palletsprojects.com/en/1.1.x/signals/